evanx/authbot/docs/auto-restart.md

 endChannel: 'restart:authbot:adv',
 endMessage: 'index.js',
 ```

-The app can subscribe to `endChannel` and exit when an updated `tmp/index.js` is available.
+The app will subscribe to `endChannel` and exit when an updated `tmp/index.js` is available.
 ```javascript
 async function startSubscribeEnd() {
     state.sub = redis.createClient();